ai banner

 Philips AI Principles

-At Philips, we are committed to ethical use of Artificial Intelligence (AI) [1].
-When we design AI-enabled solutions, we strive to complement and benefit our customers, patients, and society as a whole.
-In addition to the Philips Data Principles on privacy, security, and beneficial use of data, we therefore embrace the following AI Principles.
+At Philips, we are committed to responsible use of Artificial Intelligence (AI) [1].
+When we design, develop, deploy and monitor AI-enabled solutions, we strive to complement andbenefit our customers, patients, and society.
+This also includes responsible data use.
+We therefore embrace the following AI Principles:

 Well being